dynamiqs/dynamiqs/docs/tutorials/batching-simulations.md

 6.29 ms ± 160 µs per loop (mean ± std. dev. of 7 runs, 1 loop each)
 ```

-On the GPU, because we save costly data transfers with the CPU and do N-D matrices multiplications, we gain a **factor x70** in speedup!
+On the GPU, because we remove latency between function calls, we gain a **factor x70** in speedup!

 <!-- skip: end -->